Best Backpacking Stoves

 If you’re thinking about buying a liquid-fuel stove, know that most of these stoves need white gas to work well.
 Liquid-fuel stoves typically burn clean and hot, and are made to work well in below-freezing temperatures like canister stoves, but usually cost far less than to a canister stove.

 Some liquid-fuel stoves are made to use many different types of fuels, and multi-fuel liquid-fuel stoves can run on all or a few types of fuels, like unleaded gasoline, kerosene, diesel fuel or jet fuel.
-The versatility of the gasoline these multi-fuel stoves offer work well for those planning to travel internationally and aren’t certain which types of gas might be easier to obtain.
+The versatility of the gasoline these multi-fuel stoves offer to work well for those planning to travel internationally and aren’t certain which types of gas might be easier to obtain.

 With liquid fuel stoves, you can much more easily check fuel levels when compared to a canister stove.
 You’ll have to purchase a fuel bottle with most of these stoves, but you also won’t have to worry about discarding a canister.